Table of Contents

 In those distant times when merchants pluckily plodded in their bullock-drawn carts and wagons to buy and sell the product, they collected from the innumerable villages.
 Today these remote hamlets in Deep South are popular places for the beach holiday in Sri Lanka.
 Large numbers of travellers flock to pristine beaches that invite for a peaceful holiday in Sri Lanka.

-What are the things that you can do on a holiday in southern Sri Lanka?
+Things to do on a holiday in southern Sri Lanka

 A question with many answers, however, what isn’t there to do in southern Sri Lanka?
 With so many natural and man-made attractions and things to do in southern Sri Lanka spanning from Yala national park to Kataragama temple through the downtown of Tissamaharama.
 You need many days to round up all the places with a visit.
 But with so much of interesting places to visit, southern Sri Lanka was out of the scope of areas that considered being places for a holiday in Sri Lanka.
 Perhaps, it was because of the long distance from the Colombo international airport.
 It had taken as much as 7 hours to reach southern Sri Lanka before the opening of the southern expressway.